War in Afghanistan (2001–2021): 2008–2009: NATO build-up, Pakistan skirmishes, and Karzai re-election

-2010–2013: Coalition offensives and strategic agreements
+2010–2011: Strategic agreements and death of Bin Laden

 Deployment of additional US troops continued in early 2010, with 9,000 of the planned 30,000 in place before the end of March and another 18,000 expected by June.
 The surge in troops supported a sixfold increase in Special Forces operations.
 The surge of American personnel that began in late 2009 ended by September 2012.
 700 airstrikes occurred in September 2010 alone versus 257 in all of 2009.

 Due to increased use of IEDs by insurgents, the number of injured Coalition soldiers, mainly Americans, significantly increased.
 Beginning in May 2010 NATO special forces began to concentrate on operations to capture or kill specific Taliban leaders.
 As of March 2011, the US military claimed that the effort had resulted in the capture or killing of more than 900 low- to mid-level Taliban commanders.
 Overall, 2010 saw the most insurgent attacks of any year since the war began, peaking in September at more than 1,500.

-The CIA created Counter-terrorism Pursuit Teams staffed by Afghans at the war's beginning.
-This force grew to over 3,000 by 2010 and was considered one of the "best Afghan fighting forces".
-These units were not only effective in operations against the Taliban and al-Qaeda forces in Afghanistan, but also expanded their operations into Pakistan.

-In February 2010, Coalition and Afghan forces began highly visible plans for an offensive, codenamed Operation Moshtarak, on the Taliban stronghold near the village of Marjah.
-It was the first operation where Afghan forces led the coalition.
-The offensive involved 15,000 Coalition and Afghan troops.
+In February 2010, Coalition and Afghan forces began highly visible plans for an offensive, codenamed Operation Moshtarak, on a Taliban stronghold near the village of Marjah.

-The Battle of Kandahar (2011) was part of an offensive that followed a 30 April announcement that the Taliban would launch their spring offensive.
-On 7 May the Taliban launched a major offensive on government buildings in Kandahar.
-The Taliban said their goal was to take control of the city.
-At least eight locations were attacked: the governor's compound, the mayor's office, the NDS headquarters, three police stations and two high schools.
-The battle continued onto a second day.
-The BBC called it "the worst attack in Kandahar province since the fall of the Taliban government in 2001, and an embarrassment for the Western-backed Afghan government."